kumkum471/Simon-Say-game/README.md

-# Simon-Say-game
+# NEW PROJECT

-This is Simon Say Game .
+This is my new project of simon say game